Step 4: Full View

 Should Engineer A apply a categorically more stringent standard, direct control and personal supervision, before sealing plans prepared by non-registered graduate engineers, or should he apply the same general supervision standard he uses for registered engineer subordinates across all subordinate work regardless of licensure status?

-Apply Direct Control Standard to Non-Registered Work Board's choice Refuse to seal any plans prepared by non-registered graduate engineers unless he can demonstrate direct control and personal supervision of that work: contemporaneous, granular oversight that functionally substitutes for the absent licensure of the subordinate, and advocate within the firm for staffing changes that make such supervision feasible at scale.
+O1 Refuse to seal any plans prepared by non-registered graduate engineers unless he can demonstrate direct control and personal supervision of that work: contemporaneous, granular oversight that functionally substitutes for the absent licensure of the subordinate, and advocate within the firm for staffing changes that make such supervision feasible at scale.
+Board's choice

 The Direct Control and Personal Supervision Obligation for Non-Registered Subordinate Work holds that the NCEE Model Law's heightened standard is not aspirational but mandatory, reflecting the structural reality that non-registered engineers cannot self-certify.
 The Dual-Mode Seal Authorization Principle recognizes that sealing non-registered subordinate work requires a categorically different and more demanding form of oversight than sealing registered subordinate work.
 The Public Welfare Paramount principle holds that when Engineer A's seal is the sole professional certification of work that has received no professional-level verification whatsoever, the public is exposed to a compounded and categorically greater risk.
 Competing against differentiation, the General Direction Non-Equivalence standard could be read as applying uniformly to all subordinate work regardless of licensure status, and the firm's operational model treats all subordinate engineers under a unified supervision framework.